Traversio

 Validation

-• the SOCKS5 dynamic-forward path is live-validated against a real local OpenSSH 9.6 target in both no-auth and username/password modes
+• the SOCKS5 dynamic-forward path is validated in both no-auth and username/password modes

-• SOCKS4 and SOCKS4a have deterministic coverage, and their live-validation depth is narrower than the SOCKS5 path
+• SOCKS4 and SOCKS4a have deterministic coverage, and their live deployment evidence is narrower than the SOCKS5 path

 Lifetime And Shutdown